 1. Puerto Rican Tembleque (Coconut Pudding)

-Rich, creamy, with a jelly-like texture, the Puerto Rican Tembleque is a simple but exquisite dessert.
+Rich, creamy, with a jelly-like texture, the Puerto Rican tembleque is a simple but exquisite dessert.
 You don’t need a lot of ingredients to make it and its recipe is not overly complicated, either.
 What is key in this recipe is the coconut milk.
 So, make sure you’re using full-fat coconut milk or, better yet, squeeze out the milk yourself from grated coconuts!
 If you haven’t made a Puerto Rican dessert yet, make the tembleque your stepping stone.

 2. Puerto Rican Flan de Queso (Cheese Flan)

 Puerto Rico’s take on flan is also very delicious—and there’s no reason why it shouldn’t.
 It’s like the perfect union between a caramel custard and a cheesecake.
 You get all the decadent flavors from simple ingredients like eggs, sugar, evaporated milk, condensed milk, and cream cheese.
-Try making a Puerto Rican Flan de Queso and you would know what we’re talking about.
+Try making a Puerto Rican Flan de Queso—you’ll fall in love.

 3. Quesitos de Guayaba (Sweetened Cream Cheese and Guava Pastries)

-Quesitos de Guayaba is a puff pastry filled with guava (guava paste, puree, or jelly) and a dollop of cream cheese, including lime juice and powdered sugar.
+Quesitos de Guayaba is a puff pastry filled with guava (guava paste, puree, or jelly), a dollop of cream cheese, including lime juice and powdered sugar.
 The recipe is quite easy to follow, especially if you’re using store-bought puff pastry.

 4. Puerto Rican Arroz con Leche (Rice Pudding)

 Arroz con leche basically means rice pudding.
 A basic pudding, Puerto Rican style, has milk, vanilla, sugar and spices such as ground cinnamon, nutmeg, and clove but there are different ways to tweak this creamy, hearty dessert.
 You can leave out the raisins, for example, and add your preferred dried fruit instead.
 Instead of whole milk and heavy cream, you can also use coconut milk to turn the dessert into Arroz con dulce.

 5. Puerto Rican Pineapple Rum Cake